25 unquestionable benefits of Brexit

 19 - Brexit helped swell the ranks of the Liberal Democrats to well over 100,000 members.
 We had our best ever Euro elections.
 We also found articulate young people with a strong liberal vision such as Luisa Porritt.
 See - it's not all bad!

-20 - That irritating term, "oven ready", has taken on an entire new meaning.
+20 - That irritating term, "oven ready", has taken on an entirely new meaning.

 21 - We've discovered that nobody wants to eat chlorinated chicken.
 This has been reassuringly unifying against the backdrop of divisive political rhetoric.